 According to the Preliminary Practice of Longchen Nyingtik

 Zurchungpa's Eighty Chapters of Personal Advice was the final teaching given by the great Nyingma master Zurchung Sherab Trakpa before he passed away.
-His counsels are the distillation of a lifetime's experience and comprise the practical instructions of a… Read More
+His counsels are the distillation of a lifetime's experience and comprise the practical instructions of a master… Read More

 About the Author